preetzware/Guess-Game/README.md

 13. **Balsamiq** - used to create the wireframes for the initial design process of my website.
 14. **Pixabay**  - used to download sound effects for the game.
 15. **Am I Responsive?** - used to test the responsiveness of the website.
+16. **ChatGpt** - used for consultation when things did not make sense at times.

 ## Languages Used
 HTML 5, CSS, JavaScript